 QuickPlan for iPad & QuickPlan for iPhone

-the Project files stored on device and the project files stored on iCloud Drive are displayed separately
+the Project files stored on the iOS device and the project files stored on iCloud Drive are displayed separately

 Directly open the project file on iCloud Drive.